choralakari/choralakari-archive/others/ai_assisted_poems.md

 We bring You our gifts for Your glory,
 Proclaiming Your wonderful story;
-We eat of the Bread You have given,
+We eat of the bread You have given,
 We drink from the cup sent from heaven.

 These gifts of the vine and the leaven,